acquitelol/chxry-nea/report/report.typ

     + It should skip comments (lines beginning with a semicolon) and lines consisting only of whitespace.
     + It should parse each opcode mnemonic, then a comma separated list of operands.
     + If the mnemonic is unrecognized the program should display an error and exit.
-    + It should treat the opcode and operands as case-insensitive, unless the operand is a string literal.
+    + It should treat the opcode and operands as case-insensitive.
     + It should be able to parse numeric literals of different bases (0xA3, 0b0111...).
     + If the given base for a numeric literal is invalid it should display an error and exit.
     + If an operand begins with a `%`, it should be treated as a register.